cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note also that the authenticate stage can run the OPRF and AKE protocols concurrently with interleaved and combined messages (while preserving the internal ordering of messages in each protocol).
-In all cases, the client needs to obtain EnvU and RwdU (i.e., complete the OPRF protocol) before it can use its own private key skU and the server's public key pkS in the run of KE.
-See {{instantiations}}
-for examples of this integration.
+In all cases, the client needs to obtain envU and rwdU (i.e., complete the OPRF protocol) before it can use its own private key skU and the server's public key pkS in the AKE.
+See {{instantiations}} for examples of this integration.

 ### Authenticated key exchange messages